Morley Shih

 Shih Mao-lin (施茂林 (Shī Màolín); born 2 August 1950), also known by his English name Morley Shih, is a Taiwanese lawyer and judge.
 He attended National Taiwan University and began his legal career in 1976.
 Shih was appointed Minister of Justice in 2005 and served until 2008.

 Early life and education

-Shih was born in Chiayi on 2 August 1950, and graduated from National Taiwan University in 1972, where he studied law alongside Ma Ying-jeou.
+Shih was born in Chiayi on 2 August 1950.
+He attended law school at National Taiwan University, where he graduated with an LL.B. in 1972 and studied law alongside Ma Ying-jeou.

 Legal career

 Prosecutor and judge

 Shih began his legal career at the Taichung District Prosecutors' Office in 1976.
 In 1982, he was named a judge of the Taichung District Court.
 After two years on the bench, Shih was appointed chief justice of the Taichung District Court.
 Upon stepping down from the Taichung District Court, Shih returned to the Taichung District Prosecutors' Office, where he served as chief prosecutor.
 Shih received the most votes in a January 2000 poll run by the Prosecutors' Reform Association.
 Subsequently, Minister of Justice Chen Ding-nan named Shih chief prosecutor in Kaohsiung.
 The next year, Shih was tabbed to lead the Taipei District Prosecutors' Office.
 He remained in the position until 2004, when he was named Vice Minister of Justice under Chen in November.